 Now that President Joe Biden is in office, some Iowans hope his administration can step in.

 "Abortion needs to be accessible to everybody.
 Birth control needs to be accessible to everybody.
-Comprehensive sex education and STI testing needs to be accessible to everybody," said Jaime Burch Elliot, director of public affairs for Planned Parenthood Advocates of Iowa.
+Comprehensive sex education and STI testing needs to be accessible to everybody," said Jamie Burch Elliot, director of public affairs for Planned Parenthood Advocates of Iowa.

 Burch Elliot said those who could pay out of pocket costs were the only ones that could afford birth control or abortions under former President Donald Trump's administration.